Debt Repayment for Households Needing to Rebuild their Credit Quickly

 Make minimum payments to every account on your list except the account at the top.
 Add all available cash to the minimum payment of the account at the top of your list.

-As the name implies, the Debt Landslide generally starts with relatively small payments that pick up size as the balances cascade downward toward $0.
+As the name implies, the Debt Landslide generally starts with relatively small payments that increase in size as the balances cascade downward toward $0.

 To maximize this method, find an additional $50 to $200 or more to include with your payment to the debt at the top of your list.
 If you are unsure of how to come up with this amount of extra payment, look over our PowerCash tool and calculator for help.